open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 Calculating the spike rate
 --------------------------

 Now, we have all the required information for calculating the spike rate.
 To do the calculation, we first need to calculate the bin edges.
 The bin edges will allow us to bound the incoming spike sample numbers to specific bins, relative to the most recent sample number.
-We will calculate the bin edges in milliseconds to use those values as X-values for the plot, and then convert those bin edges in sample numbers so that we can count the number of spike that happened in that specific bin.
-We also need to make sure bin edges are updated every time the bin size changes and when the active electrode changes, so let's do the bin edge calculation insde a function called :code:`remompute()` which will be called every time we need to updated the bin edges.
+We also need to make sure bin edges are updated every time the bin size changes and when the active electrode changes, so let's do the bin edge calculation insde a function called :code:`recomputeBinEdges()` which will be called every time we need to updated the bin edges.

 First, declare the bin edges arrays to store the values in milliseconds and sample numbers: